Projection Pursuit Gaussian Process Regression: Simulation Studies

-Figure \ref{fig:different_rate} shows four functions of the model loss defined as (\ref{loss}) with respect to the number of iteration under a common initial $w$ and different learning rates when $k=35$.
+Figure \ref{fig:different_rate} shows four curves generated with a common initial $w$ and different learning rates when $M=35$.
+Each of them shows the relationship between the model loss defined in (\ref{objective function}) and the number of iteration.
 From Figure \ref{fig:different_rate}, we find that, $10^{-10}$ is too low as a learning rate, because the model loss is still high (about $5\times 10^{5}$) even after 100 iterations.
-This observation is also confirmed by the RMSE results in Figure \ref{fig:RMSE_for_different_rate_and_nodes}, in which the RMSE for $k=35$ corresponding to $\eta=10^{-10}$ is much higher than those in the other ones.
+This observation is also confirmed by the MAPE results in Figure \ref{fig:RMSE_for_different_rate_and_nodes}, in which the MAPE for $M=35$ corresponding to $\eta=10^{-10}$ is much higher than those in the other ones.
 The model loss curves for the other three learning rates are similar.
-We believe that the choice of $\eta=10^{-9}$ gives a slightly better result than those given by $\eta=10^{-8}$ or $\eta=10^{-7}$, because the model loss curve with respect to $\eta=10^{-9}$ decreases more smoothly than the other two, which implies a more stable learning process \cite{lawrence2000overfitting}.
-Figure \ref{fig:RMSE_for_different_rate_and_nodes} also implies that $\eta=10^{-9}$ gives the best RMSE when $k=35$.
+We believe that the choice of $\eta=10^{-9}$ gives a slightly better result than those given by $\eta=10^{-8}$ or $\eta=10^{-7}$, because the model loss curve under $\eta=10^{-9}$ decreases more smoothly than the other two, which implies a more stable learning process \citep{lawrence2000overfitting}.
+According to \cite{keskar2016large}, a flat minima might have higher generalization than sharp minima.
+Besides, a too small model loss after training might result in overfitting which will be shown in Section \ref{Sec:training epochs}.
+Figure \ref{fig:RMSE_for_different_rate_and_nodes} also implies that $\eta=10^{-9}$ gives the best MAPE when $M=35$.
 In practice, the optimal learning rate relies on the underlying function.
 Therefore, we recommend tuning $\eta$ via cross-validation.